-This division also resolves complaints referred to it by the NSW Anti-Discrimination Board relating to discrimination, harassment, victimisation and vilification.
+This division reviews administrative decisions made by NSW Government agencies, such as access to information held by the NSW Government.
+This division also resolves complaints referred to it by the Anti-Discrimination Board relating to discrimination, harassment, victimisation and vilification.